henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 7. Events, Annotations, Onset, and Duration

 Annotations are time labels attached to events in the raw-data.
-Using the annotation, we can extract events and put it into the event-dictionary.
-The resulting dictionary can then be used to create Epochs from the Raw-data.
+Using the annotation, we can extract the numerical timing markers called Events.
+Events are numerical timing markers used to represent when experimental conditions occur.
+They tell the analysis code where in the continuous EEG recording a condition starts.
+The resulting Event-dictionary can then be used to create Epochs from the Raw-data.

 An annotation is divided into:
 Onset -> time until event starts
 Description -> what happened during event
 Duration -> how long the event lasts

-The differences in electrical activity, signal different events, like rest or task-related events.
-To be able to convert annotations into an array, the events within the experiment should be mapped out.

-Events = The eletrical signals converted into a numerical array Epoch = A cut-out EEG window around an event

 ## 8. Epochs
 ## 9. Motor Imagery